Size ranking: 41st

 In 1845 the English astronomer Francis Baily shortened its name to Fornax in his British Association Catalogue, acting on a suggestion by John Herschel that all Lacaille’s two-word names for constellations should be reduced to one.
 It has been known as Fornax ever since.

-Fornax contains no stars brighter than fourth magnitude and none of them is named.
+Fornax contains no stars brighter than fourth magnitude.

 Fornax was portrayed under the name Apparatus Chemicus on Chart XVII of Johann Bode’s Uranographia (1801).
 Bode depicted it as Antoine Lavoisier’s experiment to decompose water into hydrogen and oxygen.
 To see Lacaille’s much simpler original, click here.